Wilberforce University

 Text-to-speech Audio

-During the time of the Underground Railroad, many of the towns in southern Ohio were home to Blacks who had come north to escape slavery.
-Cincinnati served as a major stop along the route to freedom.
-Some former slaves continued north to Michigan and Canada, but many settled in the rich farmland surrounding the towns of Zanesville, Chillicothe, Dayton, and Xenia.
-This area was also home to a significant number of abolitionist Whites who helped the former slaves by providing work and housing.
+Thanks in part to those who freed themselves using the network known today as the Underground Railroad, many of the towns in southern Ohio were home to African Americans who had come north to escape slavery.
+Cincinnati served as a major stop along the route to freedom, with many formerly enslaved persons continuing north to Michigan and Canada.
+Desirous for land ownership and willing to work, many settled in the rich farmland surrounding the towns of Zanesville, Chillicothe, Dayton, and Xenia.
+This area was also home to a significant number of antislavery leaders and many more farm and business owners who sought laborers.
+The result was a situation where many who planned on continuing on to Canada decided to stay in Ohio.

 A large percentage of the early students were the mixed-race children of white planters and their Black female partners.
-At the time, education would be denied to the offspring of such unions in the South, but in the Free State of Ohio, this opportunity could be provided.
-During the period of the Civil War, many of these southern students were pulled out of school.
+At the time, education would be denied to the children of such unions in the South, but in Ohio, this opportunity could be provided even if not all white residents were supportive.
+During the period of the Civil War, many of these Southern students were unable to continue their schooling.
 This led to financial difficulties for the college, which was forced to close its doors temporarily.
-When Bishop Payne was able to gather the capital, he purchased the school himself and was able to reopen.
-At the end of the war, some of the campus fell victim to arson upon the assassination of President Lincoln in April, 1865.
+When Bishop Payne was able to gather the funds to restart the school, he purchased the school himself and was able to reopen.
+At the end of the war, some of the campus fell victim to arson upon the assassination of President Lincoln in April 1865.
 Those responsible remain unknown.
 The college began receiving state funding in 1887.
-Since then, Wilberforce has been able to create two additional institutions: Central State University and the Payne Theological Seminary.
+Since then, Wilberforce has created two additional institutions: Central State University and the Payne Theological Seminary.

-While Wilberforce University remains a relatively small school with an enrollment of less than 1000 students, the institution holds tightly to the vision of the founders and is committed to developing the students’ academic needs, social responsibility, and Christian principles and values.
-Although traditionally designed for the Black student, Wilberforce University welcomes people of all racial and ethnic backgrounds who wish to learn and grow.
+While Wilberforce University remains a relatively small school with an enrollment of fewer than 1000 students, the institution holds tightly to the vision of the founders and is committed to developing the student’s academic needs, social responsibility, and Christian principles and values.
+Although historically built to meet the needs of African American students, Wilberforce University welcomes people of all racial and ethnic backgrounds who wish to learn and grow.